elastic/go-lookslike/README.md

 ## Real World Usage Examples

-lookslike was created to improve the testing of various structures in [elastic/beats](https://github.com/elastic/beats).
-Searching the tests for `lookslike` will show real world usage.
+lookslike was created to improve the testing of various structures in [elastic/beats](https://github.com/elastic/beats/search?q=lookslike.MustCompile&unscoped_q=lookslike.MustCompile).
+Searching the tests for `lookslike.MustCompile` will show real world usage.

 ## Call for More `isdef`s!